3n/ValidateSimple/README.md

 started (in the ValidateSimple.Validators object).
 Validators can optionally be asynchronous, which is useful when using some server-side validation logic.

 _Note: this is not a drop-in "plugin" that will do everything for you.
-This code does not enforce and kind of UI whatsoever, it just fires events and lets you handle what is displayed.
+This code does not enforce any kind of UI whatsoever, it just fires events and lets you handle what is displayed.
 If you want a more hands-off validator use the standard MooTools More one.
 I created this to be more light-weight, have greater flexibility in when forms are validated and handle asynchronous validations._